Gase on how he used Bell: 'It's irrelevant at this point'

 This wasn’t the first time that happened, and it also isn’t the first time Gase has had issues with players, many of them high-profile individuals from both the Jets and the Dolphins when he coached there.

-In Miami, wide receiver Jarvis Landry and running back Kenyan Drake were among the Dolphins who had some personal and philosophical differences with Gase.
+In Miami, wide receiver Jarvis Landry and running back Jay Ajayi were among the Dolphins who had some personal and philosophical differences with Gase.
 Before the Jets traded Jamal Adams to Seattle, the Pro Bowl safety took shots at Gase.
 Now he and Bell are the latest to have a messy split.

 But the embattled coach, who might be the next big name shown the door by the Jets, said he’s not worried about the locker room.